Bulk sync (ELT) from Salesforce to Snowflake

 3. Create a bulk sync

-This will create a bulk sync of the Account and Contact Salesforce objects into Snowflake:
+Once the source schema has been cached, the code below will create a bulk sync of the Account and Contact Salesforce objects into Snowflake (omitting the schemas argument below will sync all objects from Salesforce):

 $curl --request POST \